lgreski/RepData_PeerAssessment1/PA1_template.md

 mergedActivity$steps[mergedActivity$theNAs] <- mergedActivity$avgSteps[mergedActivity$theNAs]
 ```

-Confirm the number of observations where we substituted the averge steps per interval is 2,304 with the following function.
-Note that there are 19 intervals where the average steps was 0, so we couldn't simply count the number of rows where `steps == avgSteps`.
+As a data check, we confirm the number of observations where we substituted the averge steps per interval is 2,304 with the following function.
+Note that there are 19 intervals where the average steps within an interval is 0, so we couldn't simply count the number of rows where `steps == avgSteps`.

 ```r